gitlabhq/omnibus-gitlab/doc/development/allure-test-report.md

 These jobs can be triggered manually after the `generate-facts` job is completed.
 On triggering these jobs, a child pipeline is created.

-The child pipeline, called `TRIGGERED_CE/EE_PIPELINE` is generated in the Omnibus-GitLab repository
+The child pipeline, called `TRIGGERED_CE/EE_PIPELINE` is generated in the `omnibus-gitlab` repository.

 ## TRIGGERED_CE/EE_PIPELINE child pipeline